ENSF-300-F23/museum-project-l01-34/README.md

 **Python Application:** Website: Martin

+## Requirements
+-Museum in the Code portion of the repo is a virtual environment specifically created to be on python 3.11.6 and must have these libraries. python 3.11.6 <-- specifically this version 3.12 does not work asgiref==3.7.2
+Django==4.2.7
+django-cleanup==8.0.0
+django-htmx==1.17.2
+mysqlclient==2.2.0
+Pillow==10.1.0
+sqlparse==0.4.4
+tzdata==2023.3
+whitenoise==6.6.0

 ##  How Use and Run Website
 1) Open cmd prompt (These specific commands are only for cmd prompt and not powershell)
 2) In the repo cd to Museum (cd Code\Museum)